 You'd think that having started in marketing, selling would be easy.
 But I learned that it's 1000x easier to promote someone else's stuff than it is to promote your own.

 Fast forward to my next business in 2011.
-No surprise: Selling still felt totally uncomfortable.
+No surprise: doing the work felt great, but selling in the work still felt uncomfortable.

 My fear got so bad that I even freaked out and went back to an office job.